Top 15 Best Quarterbacks of All Time

 9. Ben Roethlisberger

 Roethlisberger also holds several NFL records, including the most touchdown passes in a two-game span.
 Plus, he is the only player with consecutive games of six or more touchdown passes.
-Roethlisberger won the NFL Offensive Rookie of the Year in 2004 and made three Super Bowl appearances, winning two.
+Roethlisberger won the NFL Offensive Rookie of the Year in 2004 and made three Super Bowl appearances.
 He retired from the NFL in January 2022, around the same time Tom Brady said he was finished with football.
-Brady would of course reverse his decision but Big Ben decided that his retirement was final.
+Brady reversed his decision, but Big Ben decided that his retirement was final.

 • Passer Rating: 93.8